 Pioneer tier: Until 31 March, 2023

 Register a new account and you will be asked to fill out the application.
 If you have an existing account, you can apply from inside the account page.

 How long does it take to process a grant request?

 Our team will review applications on a rolling basis.
 Applicants will be notified via email whether their submission has been accepted or not.
 If your application passes the initial review, will contact you if more information is required and then schedule a call with the team if necessary.
 We may return with further questions or suggestions at that point.
 We expect to receive many applications and will work as quickly as possible to process them.
-Ideally, the initial review will be processed within two weeks of submission.

 Who can apply for grants?